Pam believes that this is a photo of the Ebbern family.

 At that time, her surviving children were Thomas (born 1879), Frank (born 1881), Sarah Marinah (born 1885), George (born 1887), Mary Elizabeth (born 1889), and Annie (born 1892).
 We might further assume that the four children were the youngest in that list ?

-The oldest child in the group seems to be the girl (Sarah Marinah ?) standing top left … and is a younger version of the girl on Page 2 (Photo 3a) which is here again, on the left……. and is it the same girl on the right ??
+The oldest child in the group seems to be the girl (Sarah Marinah ?) standing top left … and is a younger version of the girl on Page 2 and also below (Photo 3a).
+The girl on the right of the group is daughter Mary Elizabeth, also appearing on Page 2, (Photos 3d and 3e).
+Mary Elizabeth also appears on the second school photo of School Days

 If this is George, then he would be married, with a young child and enlisted in the army.